ncatlab/nlab-content/pages/211.md

 * table of contents
 {: toc}

 The **Anonymous Coward** is the default username for editing [[nLab:HomePage|this wiki]], assigned by the software.
 So if somebody edits the wiki without signing in, then their edits will be attributed to the _Anonymous Coward_ .
-A few jokers have changed 'AnonymousCoward' to something like [Augmentine](http://augmentineamoxicilina.com/) or even [Essay writing](http://www.privatewriting.com/) ... which is OK too.
+A few jokers have changed 'AnonymousCoward' to something different but equally anonymous ... which is OK too.

 However, people who *really* want to be anonymous should know that every editor\'s IP address is listed (usually) in the entry's history (found by clicking _history_ at the bottom of any page).